 1133 Huff Rd.
 NW #D, Atlanta, Georgia

-This hip, urban eatery has all the satisfying entrees you can imagine to satisfy your craving for comfort food with a Southern twist.
+This hip, urban eatery in the heart of Atlanta has all the satisfying entrees you can imagine to satisfy your craving for comfort food with a Southern twist.
 Try the short rib lasagna topped with sautéed greens, Cajun chicken with corn and okra, or indulge in the coastal seafood hot pot.
 You can also treat your sweet tooth with a slice of pumpkin cheesecake or a heaping mug of peach cobbler topped with whipped cream.

 Hospital Rd., Kahuku, Hawaii